 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-So it’s no many surprise skiers are abandoning the Alps to their five-star clientele and €10 vin chauds and looking for better value in Eastern European destinations like Slovenia, Romania and Bulgaria.
+So it’s no many surprise skiers are abandoning the Alps to their five-star clientele and €10 vin chauds and looking for better value in Eastern European destinations like Slovenia, Poland and Bulgaria.
 And I joined them for a week’s skiing in Bansko in Bulgaria.

 Bulgaria might not have the polish of the famous Alpine resorts, but it has plenty of charm and some great slopes.
 But what’s a Bulgaria ski holiday really like?